OGMalin/Binaries/README.md

 24. jan.
 2022 - First release<br/>
 25. jan.
 2022 - Fixed some time management<br/>
 17. feb.
 2022 - Set the current directory to MoveDelay directory.
 This help in some cases where the GUI don't do this automatic.<br/>
 04. may.
-2022 - Added translation of the command flow, see the attended MoveDelay.ini for sample.
+2022 - Added translation of the command flow, see MoveDelay.ini for sample.